Wilton Land Conservation Trust

 Who We Are

-Concerned by the residential subdivisions that were supplanting the places we once walked and hiked, Wilton Land Conservation Trust (the "Land Trust") seeks to prevent the loss of Wilton’s unique natural, scenic, historic and recreational values.
-Today the organization protects 110 properties totaling in excess of 830 acres through ownership or conservation easement.
+Concerned by the residential subdivisions that were supplanting the places we once walked and hiked, the founders of Wilton Land Conservation Trust (the "Land Trust") sought to prevent the loss of Wilton’s unique natural, scenic, historical and recreational values.
+The Land Trust currently owns or holds conservation easements on 119 separate parcels totaling nearly 835 acres in Wilton.
+The WLCT actually owns outright 97 parcels covering 440 acres.

 WHAT IS THE LAND TRUST?